 If your neighborhood has a Facebook page or is on the Nextdoor app, ask neighbors to hang signs or balloons so when you take a walk your child will be greeted with birthday well-wishes at every house.
 Also, have the birthday child dress up in a crown or tiara and wear a sash or hold an “it’s my Birthday” flag.
 That’ll get them some extra waves and car honks from passersby.

 Make the birthday a little different by just changing a few things up.
 Breakfast in bed is always a treat, then how about a picnic lunch in the living room?
 Dinner could be outside in a tent, around a campfire, or sitting in the trunk of the SUV (my kids LOVE eating here).
-The slightest difference will seem special and help make this challenging time more memorable, in a good way.
+The slightest difference will seem special.

 Netflix Party

-Did you know you can host a Netflix Party with your friends?
-Download the app.
-It synchronizes video playback and adds group chatting making binge watching so much more social.
+Thankfully, classic living room movie nights with friends are always an option now that we’ve left the pandemic years behind.
+But did you know you can still host a Netflix Party with your friends and family from a distance?
+Download the Teleparty app.
+It synchronizes video playback and adds group chatting making binge-watching so much more social.
 Pop some popcorn and host a Netflix movie night.

 Spa Day

-This may be scary and you’ll definitely need to use your creative side.
-If we’re still practicing social distancing when my little turns four, I’ll have her pick four things she wants to do for her birthday.
-If one of them is to go to the beach, then I will somehow make a beach in the backyard with a kiddie pool and sand.
-If she wants a movie night we’ll have a movie night.
+As far as birthday party ideas at home go, this may be scary.
+You’ll definitely need to use your creative side.
+Have your child pick four (more or less) things they would like to do for their birthday.
+Even if the requests are wild, try to find a reasonable way to say “yes!”
+If one choice is to go to the beach, then somehow make a beach in the backyard with a kiddie pool and sand.
+If she wants a movie night, have a movie night.
 You might be surprised by what they ask for.

 Give Back

-Maybe you’re trying to be more grateful and giving in 2020.
-If your child is turning ten have him write ten cards or letters to people that mean the most to him in his life.
+Maybe you’re trying to teach your child about gratitude and giving.
+If your child is turning ten, have him write ten cards or letters to people that mean the most to him.
 Have him express his gratitude and why he values the receiver.
 It’ll make him feel good and brighten the recipient’s day.
-Or, use this time to work together making masks for people who need them, or writing letters of thanks to first responders.
+Or, use this time to organize a service project or write letters of thanks to first responders.

 Paint and Sip Party

-Get back on the virtual conferencing website (Zoom, Google Hangouts, ect…) and host a “juice and canvas” or “tea and ceramics” party.
+Host a “juice and canvas” or “tea and ceramics” party.
+Include people who can’t attend in-person from a distance with a virtual conferencing website like Zoom or Google Hangouts.
 Guests can follow along with the host and create beautiful art.
-Dollar store plates are easy to color with Sharpies, plain paper can be painted or get fancy with take and make ceramics from Kiln Creations.
+Dollar store plates are easy to color with Sharpies, plain paper can be painted, or get fancy with take-and-make ceramics from Kiln Creations.

-Once Upon a Princess is offering personal video calls with characters ranging from princesses to Marvel Heroes.
+Once Upon a Princess offers personal video calls with characters ranging from princesses to Marvel Heroes to dinosaurs.
 Maybe your little one would like the Snow Queen to read her a bedtime story or maybe she has endless questions for Thor.
 These are extra special ways to add some flare to their birthday celebrations.

-Small family?
-Only child?
-Single parent?
-Working parents??
-Keep it super simple.
-Turn off the electronics, gather around the table for dinner, sing “Happy Birthday”, gift a homemade card or present.
+Is your growing family always on the run?
+Take an evening to keep it super simple.
+Turn off the electronics, gather around the table for dinner, sing “Happy Birthday”, and gift a homemade card or present.
 Just be together.
-Take solace in the simple things right now.
+Show your child the beauty of the simple things.
 Sit back and see your kid.
-Realize how much has changed since their last birthday.
-See their habits, their mannerisms, the way they talk… take this time during social distancing to reconnect with your kids and really see who they are becoming.
+Reminisce about how much has changed since their last birthday.
+See their habits, their mannerisms, the way they talk… take this time to reconnect with your kids and really see who they are becoming.

 Basically a Zoom Party is when you start a zoom meeting and send the link to people you want to invite.